How can we tell if the syrup is ready? That is a good question.

-For spoon sweets:
+For spoon sweets (fruit preserves):

 Put a few drops of the mixture on the small plate and try to move it around.
 If it starts flowing then the syrup is not ready yet.

 If you have done all the above and the syrup has not set, this means that the fruit did not have enough pectin.
 This can be fixed by adding powdered pectin.
 Bring to a boil again for 1 – 2 minutes and follow the instructions on the package.
 The one I use is 1 sachet (25 grams) powder for 1 kilo fruit and 500 grams sugar.

 Store the jam in a cool, dry place and when opened store in the refrigerator.

 For other syrups, used for making liqueurs, wetting cakes, etc., (usual ratio 1:1) after boiling point, reduce heat and simmer for 5 minutes.

 Tip: Always add lemon juice in your syrup as it contains pectin and it will also prevent sugar from crystalizing.

 Kopiaste and Kali Orexi,